-LISAplus (The influence of life-style factors on the development of the immune system and allergies in East and West Germany PLUS the influence of traffic emissions and genetics study) is an ongoing birth cohort study with four research centers in Germany (Munich, Leipzig, Bad Honnef and Wesel).
-Screening, recruitment and exclusion criteria have been described in detail elsewhere (Heinrich et al. 2002; Zutavern et al. 2006).
-In short, a total of 3094 healthy full-term neonates were recruited between December 1997 and January 1999.
-Only healthy full-term neonates with a gestational age $\geq$ 37 weeks were included in the study.
-The current analysis is based on a sub-group of children from the Munich study center with an available dust sample from the living room floor obtained at three months of age and follow-up information on outcomes until ten years of age (N = 189).
+LISAplus (the influence of life-style factors on the development of the immune system and allergies in East and West Germany plus the influence of traffic emissions and genetics study) is an ongoing birth cohort study with four research centers in Germany (Munich, Leipzig, Bad Honnef, and Wesel).
+Screening, recruitment, and exclusion criteria have been described in detail elsewhere (Heinrich et al. 2002; Zutavern et al. 2006).
+In short, a total of 3,094 healthy full-term neonates were recruited between December 1997 and January 1999.
+Only healthy full-term neonates with a gestational age ≥ 37 weeks were included in the study.
+The present analysis is based on a subgroup of children from the Munich study center with an available dust sample from the living room floor obtained at 3 months of age and follow-up information on outcomes until 10 years of age (n = 189).
 In the final models, the sample size varied between 110 and 189 subjects, depending on the included variables.
 Informed consent of the parents has been obtained from all participating subjects.
-The study was approved by the local Ethics Committee (the Bavarian Board of Physicians, reference number: 01212).
+The study was approved by the local ethics